 - It has been 36 months or more since your last child support order or review.

 - It has been less than 36 months since your last child support order or review and your circumstances are different.
 Qualifying changes include being unemployed or laid off through no fault of your own for more than 30 days, or experiencing an income change of at least 30% through no fault of your own for at least 6 months.
-To determine your eligibility, use this chart.

 To request a CSEA review, you should: